-- strong balance sheet;
+- sound management;

-- recurring earnings;
+- conservative debt;

 - quality business; and

-- sound management
+- recurring earnings (where applicable).

 The quality and appropriateness of a company's corporate governance framework forms part of the consideration of 'sound management'.
-Where the Manager perceives that a company's corporate governance structure has some material deficiencies, but that management quality overall passes the filter, it will seek to engage with the company through direct contact at senior levels.
+Where the Manager perceives that a company's corporate governance structure has some material deficiencies, but that management quality overall passes the filter, it may seek to engage with the company through direct contact at senior levels.

-Voting at Australian and international company meetings is carried out by the Manager on all resolutions that it has the voting authority and responsibility to do so.
+Voting at Australian and international company meetings is carried out by the Manager on all resolutions that it has the voting authority and responsibility to do so, where practical.
 All company resolutions are considered on a case by case basis.